 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the curatorial department at the Legion of Honor to meet Jim Ganz, curator of the Achenbach Foundation for Graphic Arts.
-Originally from West Hartford, Connecticut, Jim has been with the Museums for three years and one month (but who's counting, anyway?).
+This week we meet Chris Huson, the Museums' courier, whose tireless trips between the two museums keep the staff in communication with each other and the outside world.
+Originally from Chicago, Chris has been with the Museums for thirty-two years!

 The academic tradition of learning to draw by imitating the works of established masters has been alive for centuries.
 Professor Rick Rodrigues has been bringing this rich tradition the Fine Arts Museums of San Francisco since 1995, when he initiated a partnership between the City College of San Francisco and the Museums.
 Professor Rodrigues's drawing classes cover a variety of skills and techniques, ranging from basic life-drawing using models and tone-drawing to more obscure old-master techniques, such as silverpoint drawing or staining with tea or coffee.
 His much-beloved classes are a deeply fulfilling experience, giving young artists the opportunity to learn from art history's old masters directly in the museum setting.

 Visitors are always welcome to sketch in the Museums' permanent collection galleries.
 Sketching in special exhibition galleries is by permission only and subject to lender and gallery restrictions.
 Please see our museum policies for more information.

 Education intern Megan Friel recently sat down with Professor Rodrigues, who is still passionately committed to the academic tradition of museum drawing after 16 years of teaching, to discuss his experiences directing the program.